sebleedelisle/ofxLaser/README.md

 ofxLaser
 =========

-An openFrameworks addon for rendering shapes with standard iLDA laser projectors.
-Currently works with the Etherdream laser controller, but more DACs to be added in the future.
+An openFrameworks addon for controlling one or more iLDA laser projectors, it's particularly good at rendering graphics.
+It currently works with the Etherdream controller, but more DACs to be added in the future.

 Safety Notice
 =============